Parliament of Canada

+The Parliament of Canada (Parlement du Canada) is the federal legislature of Canada.
+The Crown, along with two chambers: the Senate and the House of Commons, form the bicameral legislature.

+The 343 members of the lower house, the House of Commons, are styled as Members of Parliament (MPs), and each elected to represent an electoral district (also known as a riding).
+The 105 members of the upper house, the Senate, are styled senators and appointed by the governor general on the advice of the prime minister.
+Collectively, MPs and senators are known as parliamentarians.

+Bills may originate in either the House of Commons or the Senate, however, bills involving raising or spending funds must originate in the House of Commons.
+By constitutional convention, and following the Westminster system of government, the House of Commons is dominant, with the Senate rarely opposing its will.
+The Crown provides royal assent to make bills into law.
+The federal fiscal year runs from April 1 to March 31.

-The governor general, on behalf of the monarch, summons and appoints the 105 senators on the advice of the prime minister, while each of the 338 members of the House of Commons – called members of Parliament (MPs) – represents an electoral district, commonly referred to as a riding, and are elected by Canadian voters residing in the riding.
-The governor general also summons and calls together the House of Commons, and may prorogue or dissolve Parliament, in order to either end a parliamentary session or call a general election.
-The governor general also delivers the Throne Speech at the opening of each new Parliament (the monarch occasionally has done so, instead of the governor general, when visiting Canada).
+The governor general, on the advice of the prime minister, summons and calls together the House of Commons, and may prorogue or dissolve Parliament, in order to either end a parliamentary session or call a general election.
+The governor general also delivers the throne speech at the opening of each new Parliament (the monarch occasionally has done so instead of the governor general).

-The current Parliament, summoned by Governor General Mary Simon in November 2021, is the 44th Parliament since Confederation in 1867.
-The official languages of the Parliament are English and French.
+The election for the 45th Canadian Parliament was held on 28 April 2025, resulting in a Liberal minority government.

 Composition

-The body consists of the Canadian monarch, represented by a viceroy, the governor general; an upper house, the Senate; and a lower house, the House of Commons.
+The body consists of the King of Canada, represented by a viceroy, the governor general; an upper house, the Senate; and a lower house, the House of Commons.
 Each element has its own officers and organization.
 Each has a distinct role, but work in conjunction within the legislative process.
 This format was inherited from the United Kingdom and is a near-identical copy of the Parliament at Westminster, the greatest differences stemming from situations unique to Canada, such as the impermanent nature of the monarch's residency in the country and the lack of a peerage to form the upper chamber.

 Only those who sit in the House of Commons are usually called members of Parliament (MPs); the term is not usually applied to senators (except in legislation, such as the Parliament of Canada Act), even though the Senate is a part of Parliament.
 Though legislatively less powerful, senators take higher positions in the national order of precedence.
 No individual may serve in more than one chamber at the same time.